MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 ### Error messages voice guidelines - avoid this
 Users see your program from the functionality it provides, not how it is constructed.
-Therefore, you should avoid words and phrases such as
+Therefore, as a developer, you should avoid words and phrases such as

 - “There has been an error” or “An error has occurred”
 - “Error,” “Failed,” “Denied,” or “Invalid”
 - "Hmmm ..." or "Oops ..." or "Whoops"
 - Developer error codes like “WDGeneralNetworkError Error 500”.
 If you need to include a code, hide it under “details”.